 There may be times when you need to move an employee to a different eligibility group.
 For example, you may have an employee who is in the “Out of State” group, but they’ve moved in-state to work at your company’s headquarters, so they need to be moved to the “In State” group.
 Or, you may have an employee who was part-time who has been promoted to full-time.
 How do you move them to this new eligibility group in Maxwell?
 Follow the below steps!

 - Click Make Changes on the employee’s profile.

-- Select the “Change in Eligibility Group” event (or “Part-time to Full-time” event, if that’s the change you’re making) and enter the date that this change is happening.
+- Select the “Group Change” event (or “Part-time to Full-time” event, if that’s the change you’re making) and enter the date that this change is happening.
 Check the box to invite the employee to review and update their profile information and benefits.
 You can leave this unchecked if you want to enroll in the benefits on the employee’s behalf, or if you don’t want the employee to update their benefits as a result of this change.
 Click Create Event.

 - You can customize the email to the employee, or leave as-is and click Send Email.
 This will let the employee know it’s time to shop for benefits due to the change.

 - Immediately after you send the email, click the “Actions” drop-down and click View Event Details.